 While sports can often result in a dental emergency, these injuries can be prevented with professional equipment and advice provided by your dentist.
-Dr. Thind and her experienced dental team are available for sports dentistry in Hamilton, East Orange, Robbinsville, Bordentown, Lawrenceville, Elizabeth, Trenton, and Newark New Jersey.
+Dr. Thind and her experienced dental team are available for sports dentistry in Hamilton, East Orange, Robbinsville, Bordentown, Lawrenceville, Elizabeth, Trenton, and Newark, New Jersey and neighboring cities of Orange, South Orange, West Orange and Irvington, New Jersey.
 This includes creating custom mouthguards for her patients, or providing emergency services for dental injuries sustained from sports.

 What is Sports Dentistry?